open-telemetry/opentelemetry-java-instrumentation/docs/contributing/muzzle.md

 The compile-time reference collection and code generation process is implemented using a ByteBuddy plugin (called `MuzzleCodeGenerationPlugin`).

+For each instrumentation module the ByteBuddy plugin first applies `InstrumentationModuleMuzzle` interface to it and then proceeds to implement all methods from that interface by generating the required bytecode.
-For each instrumentation module the ByteBuddy plugin collects symbols referring to both internal and third party APIs used by the currently processed module's type instrumentations (`InstrumentationModule#typeInstrumentations()`).
+It collects symbols referring to both internal and third party APIs used by the currently processed module's type instrumentations (`InstrumentationModule#typeInstrumentations()`).
 The reference collection process starts from advice classes (values of the map returned by the `TypeInstrumentation#transformers()` method) and traverses the class graph until it encounters a